TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - "I" in editor invokes initialization routine of the chosen game mode
 	- Just starts advancing it from the beginning.

-- Who spawns the initial player entities?
-	- And who synchronizes it with all connected endpoints?
-		- Modes accept messages and handle it in the next step
-			- So we have another kind of a cosmos
-		- mode_messages::player_existence
-			- For FFA, we just ignore the associated faction

 - team & ffa matches should get different logic altogether